-You might have heard before that a good link building campaign is good for SEO, but how does it benefit your SEO efforts?
+You might have heard before that a good link-building campaign is good for SEO, but how does it benefit your SEO efforts?
 Let’s talk about why link building is important.

 Do you know why link building is necessary?

-The straight and short answer is to get links to your site from other site is good for SEO.
+The straight and short answer is to get links to your site from other sites is good for SEO.
 However, the depth answer is more complicated.
 Section of Google’s algorithm takes into account PageRank, a system of points awarded to links on the website that link back to your site.
 Each page, which indexed by Google, is given a score from 0-10, based on their authority.

 You can check your PageRank on the website given below, for FREE!

 Do you know what a good link is for SEO?
 That is a difficult one, as Google claims that different links have different points of attribution.
 These are two types of links, dofollow and nofollow.
 Apparently, as the name itself says nofollow, these are not good for SEO, but they are great for marketing in creating brand awareness and site traffic.

 The nofollow-dofollow distinction occurs in the HTML of links that are on websites.
 In the rel= ‘_’ section of the HTML, sites either include rel=nofollow, rel=dofollow, or they do not include anything (which is the same as “rel=dofollow”).
 Nofollow links are not ‘followed’ by Google, meaning that they are not indexed, and therefore don’t have as much of a point value associated with them.